aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/Extreme_Events.rst

   :align: center
   :alt: Alternative text

   Figure 5.
-Horizontal distribution of 850-hPa wind (m/s, vector) and mean sea level pressure (hPa, shading) at 12Z, 23 January 2016 from (left panel) ERA5 reanalysis, (middle panel) EAM simulations nudged towards wind fields from ERA5 reanalysis and (right panel) EAM simulations nudged towards wind, temperature, and humidity fields from ERA5 reanalysis.The black dots denotes the track of the ETC from 12Z 22 to 12 Z 23 January 2016.
+Horizontal distribution of 850-hPa wind (m s math:`^{-1}`, vector) and mean sea level pressure (hPa, shading) at 12Z, 23 January 2016 from (left panel) ERA5 reanalysis, (middle panel) EAM simulations nudged towards wind fields from ERA5 reanalysis and (right panel) EAM simulations nudged towards wind, temperature, and humidity fields from ERA5 reanalysis.The black dots denotes the track of the ETC from 12Z 22 to 12 Z 23 January 2016.
 The reanalysis and EAM simulations are regrided to the same :math:`1^{o} \times 1^{o}` grid box in horizonal for comparison.

 Atmospheric rivers (ARs)